phronmophobic/blog/markdown/ui-model.md

 Now that we have a few items we can draw, we need a way to compose them together.
 Clojure already has a data structure for grouping, vectors.
 A vector specifies a group of elements that should be drawn in order.
 Currently, sequences and maps have undefined meaning in our graphics model and are reserved for future specification.
 It's likely that sequences will have the same meaning as vectors.

-It's still not clear what the optimal data model design is, but fortunately, it's pretty easy to beat `<div/>`s and `<span/>`s in terms of usability.
+It's still not clear what the optimal graphics data model is, but fortunately, it's pretty easy to beat `<div/>`s and `<span/>`s in terms of usability.
 Designing a better model is a promising area for improvement in the future.
 Clojure's data abstractions make it easy to provide an open model.
 If a newer, better model is available, it can be added without making breaking changes as long as the new model implements all of the relevant protocols.
 <!-- Key Concepts: data, data, data -->

-### Transforms
+## Transforms

 Everyone's favorite 2D transforms: